-Sure, every small business could use a new sales person who can “make it rain,” but in 2017, we recommend you look to another – less obvious – position to fill the most important gap on your team (or that of your client or portfolio company).
+Sure, every small business could use a new sales person who can “make it rain,” but this year, we recommend you look to another – less obvious – position to fill the most important gap on your team (or that of your client or portfolio company).
 Most small businesses can unlock tremendous value by hiring the right resource(s) to take their finance function to the next level.
 The exact role to fill - bookkeeper, controller or CFO - will depend on your current resources and needs, but more often than not it starts with the bookkeeper.

 “Tremendous” value?
 “Taking the business to the next level?”
 It sounds like a couple of bean counters are getting ahead of themselves, right?
 These are fair questions, and you’re not alone if they were the first things that come to mind.
 But from our experience buying and selling small businesses, we know that there are some companies that are worth more than others.
 And the businesses that were worth the most used their finance function strategically in every case.

 The bottom line is that businesses grow profitably due to sound decision-making and great execution.
 If your finance function isn’t providing timely, accurate and relevant reporting then you’re fighting with one arm tied behind your back.
 Good data is the cornerstone of informed decision-making.

 - When can I afford that next hire or capital expenditure?